mvanderkamp/westures-core/readme.md

 ### Declaring a Region

 First, decide what region should listen for events.
-If you want elements to continue to responding to input events from the `move` and `end` phases even if the pointer moves outside the element, you should use an region that contains the element.
+If you want elements to continue to respond to input events from the `move` and `end` phases even if the pointer moves outside the element, you should use a region that contains the element.
 This can even be the window object if you want these events to fire event if the pointer goes outside the browser window.

 For example: